0xREALAldc/rocketseat-studies-notes/Ignite - ReactJS - Project 01.md

 `How does this 'Imperative' and 'Declarative' was used in our project?
 We used DECLARATIVE programming`
-- well, one example that can be given is when in the *Post* component when we are working on how to publish a comment from the *textarea*, we *DIDN'T CHANGE* directly the value of the text area usint *event.target.value* not even in one moment.
+- well, one example that can be given is when in the *Post* component when we are working on how to publish a comment from the *textarea*, we *DIDN'T CHANGE* directly the value of the text area using *event.target.value* not even in one moment.
 - what we did was create a *state* that holds the value that is typed in the *textarea*, and we set in the *textarea* that the *value* property would forever be the value of this new state that we created and gave the name *newCommentText*
 - then, we also added a *onChange* method to this *textarea* where we set a function *handleNewCommentChange* and in this function we use the *setNewCommentText* to update the value in the state everytime that the user types something
 - then, in the function *handleCreateNewComment* we used the state variable (*newCommentText*) that now holds the text typed by the user in the *textarea*, and use it to update the state that holds all the comments, and after this we can use the state that updates the value of the variable *newCommentText* to set it to '' (empty)